Education with Teaching and Learning

 What are some things that parents and teachers should discuss when it comes to communication?

-One of the most important things that parents and teachers should discuss when it comes to communication is how to handle negative behavior.
-This includes understanding when a child is being destructive or disobedient and knowing what measures to take to set limits and improve the relationship.
 It’s also beneficial for both parties to have expectations about communication.
 For example, parents need to know when their child is not following instructions and when they need to be more direct.
-Teachers must also understand the emotions of their students in order to gauge when and how to broach difficult subjects.
+Teachers must also understand the emotions of their students to gauge when and how to broach difficult subjects.

 How to Communicate between parents and teachers effectively?